 NEC patients require medical care and in many cases also surgical interventions that increase hospital expenditures and prolong length of stay.
 The economic burden of NEC has been evaluated to be almost 20 percent of the total cost of the initial care of all newborns in the US, and represents approximately USD 5 billion spent annually on NEC.
 Moreover, those infants who survive NEC may face serious lifelong sequelae, which eventually decrease their quality of life and generate further costs to the patient and society.
-In the light of this, a preventive therapy for NEC such as IBP-9414 would therefore be expected to both directly and indirectly reduce these healthcare expenses.

-IBT intends to demonstrate these benefits to support reimbursement for IBP-9414 in the prevention of NEC from caregivers, insurance companies and pharmaceutical authorities.
+In the light of this, a preventive therapy for NEC would therefore be expected to both directly and indirectly reduce these healthcare expenses.
+IBT intends to demonstrate these benefits to support reimbursement for IBP-9414 in the prevention of NEC from caregivers, insurance companies and pharmaceutical authorities, in order to gain compensation and reimbursement for IBP-9414 for prevention of NEC and SFT.

-In September 2016 an independent consultant company, ClearView Healthcare Partners LLC ("ClearView"), were commissioned by IBT to evaluate the market need for the preventative drug IBP-9414 for NEC (the "ClearView Report").
-ClearView completed 31 interviews with neonatologists and hospital Pharmacy and Therapeutics ("P&T") committee members in the US.
+In 2021 an independent consultant company, ClearView Healthcare Partners LLC ("ClearView"), was commissioned by IBT to evaluate the market need for the preventative drug IBP-9414 for NEC (the "ClearView Report").
+ClearView completed 30 interviews with neonatologists and hospital Pharmacy and Therapeutics ("P&T") committee members in the US.

 The Clearview report established that neonatologists perceive NEC to represent a key priority despite its low incidence.
-The neonatologists nearly unanimously stated a need for improved prevention of NEC to relieve both the clinical and economic burdens.
+In addition, the need to improve digestion (SFT) in premature infants is of decisive importance.
+The neonatologists nearly unanimously stated a need for improved prevention of NEC and SFT to relieve both the clinical and economic burdens.

-Clearview also report that the majority of neonatologists do not recommend food supplements to prevent NEC due to safety-and efficacy reasons.
-The ClearView Report estimated that the number of premature infants eligible to receive prophylaxis for NEC is over 56,000 infants per annum in the US.
+Clearview also reported an increasing interest by neonatologists to prescribe food supplements to prevent NEC and SFT but that the majority of neonatologists do not recommend food supplements to any great extent due to their opinion that FDA-regulation is key to guarantee the required quality control.
+The ClearView Report estimated that the number of premature infants eligible to receive prophylaxis for NEC and SFT is over 56,000 infants per annum in the US.

-A target product profile ("TPP") was presented to interviewees in the interviews conducted by Apex and Clearview.
-The TPP defined among other things the safety profile, method of administration, and expected efficacy in the prevention of NEC of 33%.
+A target product profile ("TPP") was presented to interviewees in the interviews conducted by Clearview.
+The TPP defined among other things the safety profile, method of administration, and expected efficacy in the prevention of NEC of 33% and a statistically significant reduction in time to SFT.

-The ClearView Report has shown that when presented with the TPP of IBP-9414, neonatologists reacted positively and expressed a strong willingness to use IBP-9414 in their clinical practice (78 percent of Physician Preference Share), and a majority of P&T (Pharmacy and therapeutics) members expressed willingness to adopt the product.

-In the Clearview Report, an adapted gestation age dependent price range was testd.
-Assuming a price of USD 3,000 per week of treatment until the infant reaches 34 weeks PMA, Clearview estimates 48 percent market penetration and sales to be USD 360 million per year in the USA.
-The analysis considered number of addressable patients, physician preference scores, formulary inclusion and protocol access.
+The ClearView Report has shown that when presented with the TPP of IBP-9414, neonatologists reacted positively and expressed a strong willingness to use IBP-9414 in their clinical practice (90 percent of Physician Preference Share), and according to a hospital template a majority of P&T (Pharmacy and therapeutics) members expressed willingness to adopt the product.
+An adapted price range was tested in the ClearView report, depending on gestation age.
+At a price of USD 5,000 per week until the infant reaches 34 weeks as a baseline, ClearView estimates sales amounting to USD 630m per annum in the USA.
+The analysis considered the number of addressable patients, physician preference scores, formulary inclusion and protocol access.